-Susan Gere, Professor and Division Director of the PhD program in Counseling and Psychology, is Core Faculty and a clinician and consultant in the community.
+Susan Gere, Professor and Director of the PhD program in Counseling and Psychology, is Core Faculty and a clinician and consultant in the community.
 Dr. Gere’s research and teaching interests are in integrative approaches to trauma treatment; understanding the impact of adverse life experience on adult learning; and mental health consultation in clinical, educational, organizational, and community settings.
 “I am interested in the many ways in which psychosocial knowledge can inform our understanding of educational processes across settings.”

 Gere, S., Dass-Brailsford, P., and Hoshmand, L. T. (2009).
 Issues in integrating trauma curriculum into a graduate counseling psychology program.

 Gere, S. and Hoshmand, L.T.
 (Eds.)
 (2009).
 Issues of training in counseling psychology (Special Issue).
 Asian Journal of Counseling, 16(1), 67-87.